Getting started

 Function

-A Function is a special object which can be used to create reusable blocks of code.
+A Function is a special construct that represents a reusable block of code.
 Functions are created using the keyword function.
-Here is an example of a function which calculates the area of a rectangle.
+Here is an example of a function that prints the area of a rectangle.
 It expects two arguments (x and y), which correspond to the rectangle’s height and width.

 function area(x, y)